 This course is designed to meet the needs of the student who wishes to obtain an in-depth awareness of coastal and marine systems.
 The course will include a study of the physical, chemical and geological aspects of oceanography, marine biology, the coastal environment and the interrelationships among the disciplines.
-The course will provide opportunities for student participation in experimentation, dissection, and decision-making.
+The course will provide opportunities for student participation in experimentation, dissection, and decisionmaking.
 The National Ocean Literacy standards will be implemented in this course.

-• Introduction to Forensic Science PREREQUISITE: Biology 1 and Chemistry 1.
+• Introduction to Forensic Science

+PREREQUISITE: Biology 1 and Chemistry 1.

+324500CW

+638000CW

 This course exposes students to the means in which science is used to solve crimes.
 Forensic pathology and anthropology will also be introduced.
 Students will participate in inquiry investigations in which they are presented with mock crime scenes.
 They will learn to process crime scenes and determine which forensic science techniques are most appropriate.
 There may be student costs associated with the purchase of additional instructional materials.

+Clean Energy Systems

+Southeastern Regional Education Board (SREB) course.

+Part of the South Pointe High School STEAM Clean Energy Pathway.

+PREREQUISITE: Principles of Engineering.